codetit4n/algorithms/lessons/Sorting/2-selection-sort/README.md

 - Time complexity: O(n<sup>2</sup>)
 - Selection sort works best on small number of elements.
 - Think of array as 2 arrays with initially just first element in left array and rest in the right array.
-- It selects the smallest/largest element from right side and swaps it with the element at its rightful position on the left side.
+- It selects the smallest/largest element from right array and swaps it with the element at its rightful position on the left array.
 - At all times left side of the array will be sorted.